Borrow D&D Campaign Tips from Stonemaier Board Games

 And on their way to deal with the goblins, the heroes find the body of a foreign merchant.
 Will this create a political incident?
 On the way back, they spot the hilltop ruins of Carpathos Tower with its chimney smoking… even tho it’s supposed to be abandoned.
 Will the heroes look into its lore?
 Suddenly, the very first adventure introduces multiple factions of monsters, some inter-realm politics, and a spooky mystery.

-4. The Value of Short-term Goals
+4. Value Short- & Long-term Goals

 This tip was partly inspired by Jamey’s playing of Lords of Waterdeep, so the inspiration has come full circle.
 His point is that the players should have both short-term and long-term goals, so that there are things they can work toward quickly while they also build a plan to win.

 D&D often has the opposite problem: the short-term goal of completing the adventure (and, even shorter-term, the challenges within it) is obvious, but a long-term goal is not.
-So try to encourage players to develop a long-term goal like establishing a stronghold or ending the ongoing menace of a certain faction.
+So try to encourage players to develop a long-term goal, like establishing a stronghold or ending the ongoing menace of a certain faction.
 But make this a background goal.
 If you make the long-term goal about defeating a certain villain, it will take up all the oxygen in the campaign and make it only about that one thing, which can become a slog if not a railroad.

 5. Balance Your Cards